DavidWittman/ansible-redis/README.md

 ## Getting started

+Below are a few example playbooks and configurations for deploying a variety of Redis architectures.

+This role expects to be run as root or as a user with sudo privileges.

 ### Single Redis node

 Deploying a single Redis server node is pretty trivial; just add the role to your playbook and go.
 Here's an example which we'll make a little more exciting by setting the bind address to 127.0.0.1: